Hasaan4x/Reversi_java/README.md

 A desktop implementation of **Reversi (Othello)** written in Java with a clear **MVC** separation.
 Two synchronized player windows (one per side), simple AIs, and a minimal text UI for debugging.

-> Built as a university coursework project.
-Shared here for learning/portfolio purposes.

 ---